etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/docker-management.md

 Additionally, the infrastructure could be extended, and allows other modules to include in it their own specific containers.

 !!! info
-    To be able to include this functionality, the Financial Extensions Bundle must be installed.
+    To be able to include this functionality, the Platform Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target=_isblank}.
 For more information about the available versions, core compatibility and new features, visit [Platform Extensions - Release notes](https://docs.etendo.software/latest/whats-new/release-notes/etendo-classic/bundles/platform-extensions/release-notes.md).

 ## Requirements